zeek/zeek-docs/doc/frameworks/signatures.rst

 :zeek:enum:`Signatures::Sensitive_Signature` :doc:`Notices <notice>`
 (as well as others; see the beginning of the script).

-As signatures are independent of Zeek's policy scripts, they are put into their own file(s).
+As signatures are independent of Zeek's scripts, they are put into their own file(s).
 There are three ways to specify which files contain
 signatures: By using the ``-s`` flag when you invoke Zeek, or by extending the Zeek variable :zeek:id:`signature_files` using the ``+=``